StripesAndPlaid/prime-sync/README.md

 ```
 prime-sync/
 ├── sync-save                # Main script
-├── sync-save.conf           # Your private config (not committed to Git)
+├── sync-save.conf           # Your private config (create this file yourself)
-├── sync-save.conf.example   # Public-safe template for sharing
+├── sync-save.conf.example   # Config template (copy this to sync-save.conf and edit)
 ├── primehack-wrapper        # Game launch script (used in Steam)
 ├── README.md
 ├── .gitignore